Fragtality/PilotsDeck/README.md

 ![ActionDisplay](img/DisplayXpndr.png)<br/>
 Most Settings should be explained by the common part.
 * **Draw Box**: Will draw a Frame in the configured *Thickness* and *Color* arround the Value.
 The Frame's *Size & Position* is defined as *"X; Y; Width; Height"* (0, 0 is Top-Left).
-* **Special Value Indication**: When you enable it, the Background will be changed to the specified Image as soon as the current Value from the Sim equals the one you specified here.
-It will reset to the Normal Background if it is unequal again.
+* **Special Value Indication**: When you enable it, the Background will be changed to the specified Image as soon as the current Value from the Sim equals/compares the one you specified here (you can write a Comparison like ">=0.3").
+It will reset to the Normal Background if it is does not match.
 Mind Scale and Round - the Matching is done after both.
 To stay with the Pressure QNH Example - you would need to enter 1013, not 16208. <br/>
-You can optionally hide the Text when the Values match (current Value and configured Special Value).
+You can optionally hide the Text when the Value matches.
 Maybe you want to display a nice "STD" Image?
 You can also specify a *Different Color* when the Values match.
 This Color has priority over both inheritted or customized Font Settings.
 This Color is also used for the Frame, if *Draw Frame* is enabled.
 * **Tweak Position**: This defines the Rectangle (the "Box") the Text is drawn on the current Background defined as *"X; Y; Width; Height"*.
 If *Draw Frame* is enabled, it is relative to the Frame's *Size & Position*.
 If it not enabled it is relative to the whole Button.
 The Text is always drawn horizontal/vertical centered within that Box.
 When *Draw Frame* is toggled this will reset to the respective Default.
 <br/><br/>